 As a member of the Federation of Holistic Therapists, Trina has also been a volunteer therapist at the Hop, Skip and Jump Centre, supporting parents/carers of children with special educational needs and disabilities - and sometimes the children themselves.

-Trina has worked at Footprints since 2011 and has specific responsibility for preparing the snack bar and managing its routines on Mondays and Fridays.
+Trina has worked at Footprints since 2011 and has specific responsibility for preparing the snack bar and managing its routines.

 Alison Jenkins, Pre-school Support Assistant: